 Ideally, you want to try and vacuum every inch of your carpet’s surface area to ensure that you are getting everything out.
 You may not be aware but you can actually get pet-friendly rugs that are much easier to clean.
 This is a good long term solution for your home.

 Once you have finished with all the carpets you want to move to your furniture and even your curtains if necessary.
-There is nothing worse than having furniture that has a strong pet odor so the more frequently you clean your carpets, furniture, and curtains the better.
-Pet odor removal is sometimes a tedious task, but it’s all worth it at the end of the day when you are able to enjoy a home that doesn’t smell of urine.
+There is nothing worse than having furniture that has a strong pet odor so the more frequently you clean your carpets, furniture and curtains, the better.
+Pet odor removal is sometimes a tedious task, but it’s all worth it at the end of the day when you are able to enjoy a home that doesn’t smell of urine..or worse, feces.

 When it comes to which type of vacuum cleaner you should be using, take note that not all vacuum cleaners are created equal.
 You want to make sure that you get a high-quality vacuum that is not only going to be able to get the job done but also last a good amount of time.
 Ideally, a few years before anything needs to be replaced or fixed.

-Some animals absolutely hate the sound of a vacuum cleaner so there are options that are less noisy than other options.
+Some animals absolutely hate the sound of a vacuum cleaner so there are options that are less noisy than others.
 You just have to take what your pet is able to tolerate and go from there when making your purchase.

 At this point you may be thinking, that is great, but I don’t have any carpets in my house.
-This is where the next step comes into play in that situation.
+This is where the next step comes into play.

 Mop and Sweep All of Your Hardwood Floors

-If you have hardwood floors in your home then that will make cleaning up after your pet a much smoother and simpler process.
+If you have hardwood floors in your home, that will make cleaning up after your pet a much smoother and simpler process.
 Not only is it easier to spot where your pet has made a mess, but it takes much less effort to clean the mess.
-Your mop and broom will be your best friend here and you can clean up as you go and do one thorough clean of your floors once or twice a week to ensure that you are removing all pet odors from your home.
+Your mop and broom will be your best friends here and you can clean up as you go and do one thorough cleaning of your floors once or twice a week to ensure that you are removing all pet odors from your home.

 You can start by sweeping up all the hairs and debris that are left by your pet and then do a deep clean of your floors with a floor cleaning solution and a mop that you can mix with warm water.
 You want to make sure that you are using a pet-safe floor cleaner in order to prevent your pet from getting sick in case they lick the floor while you are cleaning.